Styled Components

 3-rd party component example

-Would also work for external 3-rd party components like DropDownPicker
+Would also work for external 3-rd party components like DropDownPicker, i.e.

 import DropDownPicker from 'react-native-dropdown-picker';